 By early August, all ten students will have started their internship.
 Let's meet them!

-Master of Science, Georgia State University
+Masters of Science, Georgia State University

 Analyzing Telematics Data to Support the Connected Cars Industry

 Previously, Huafu has worked as a software engineer for a number of different types of businesses from airport passenger support services, to implementing credit card and insurance solutions for banks and insurance companies looking to solving insurance claims using AI and implementing a Bio-tech data processing system to provide a Genetic Analysis service.
 He has also worked as a research assistant, helping GSU to implement an admissions and teaching assignment system for the Computer Science department.

 Huafu's HPCC Systems intern project involves analyzing Telematics Data using the processing power of HPCC Systems to find a solution that provides the Connected Car industry with an optimized infrastructure.